ApeWorX/ape/docs/quickstart.rst

     # What does this do?
     $ ape run
-    # ape runs a script from the script folder?
-Example?
-Do we need to show an example?

 Ape as a package works both in ``ape run`` scripts and it also can be used in other python programs via import.